placidanomaly/HPPrimeSightReduction/README.md

 The sight reduction formulas used in this program were derived from many sources that are usually listed in the source code comments.

 For an excellent textbook on celestial navigation and the process of sight reduction, refer to *Celestial Navigation: A Complete Home Study Course* by David Burch and Tobias Burch.

+Of course there are other more accurate methods to derive a fix from sextant observations without an assumed position but which rely on numerical methods that can't be performed without a more powerful computer.
+This program meréy automates the manual process and was written with a goal to gain a better understanding of the method.
+But it results in a perfectly usable $49 sight reduction calculator that can live in the chart table and requires no updates.

 # Installing the Program
 The program can be installed on the calculator or on the [virtual calculator program](https://www.hpcalc.org/details/8939) from the *.txt* source files in the main directory of this repository or from the binaries in the */bin* directory.